 Prefers moist, well-drained soils but can tolerate alkaline solid and dry sites as well as the occasional flooding or drought.
 Intolerant to salts.

 How it’s used:

 Best used as a shade tree in parks or lawns.
-This tree needs a very large space within which to grow.
+This tree needs a very large space to grow.
 It is difficult to transplant because of its deep taproot.
-Cross-pollination generally produces a more abundant crop of better quality nuts.
+Cross-pollination generally produces a more abundant crop of better-quality nuts.

 Many birds and animals will utilize the seed crop of the shagbark hickory.

 Native to the central and eastern Uniteed States.
 The northernmost part of its native range is the southeastern corner of Minnesota but it can be planted farther north.